brandur/sorg/content/drafts/service-limits.md

 ---

-While I was working at Heroku, we stored a JSON blob in the database for each release of an app whose values were used to inject configuration variables into the app's environment.
-There was initially no size limit on the blob -- not so much by design, but more because it was something that no one had really thought about all that much.
+While I was working at Heroku, we stored a JSON blob in the database for each release of an app, the values of which were used to inject configuration variables into the app's environment.
+There was initially no size limit on the blob -- not so much by design, but more because it was something that no one had really thought about.

 Months later, we noticed with some surprise that some customers seemed to be using their environments like a database and taking advantage of the field to